Documentation – Current v24.2

 • Output vs. input L* a* b* c*.
 Uses CIELAB values instead of density or (linear) luminance.
 Includes color values: a* (green-red), b* (blue -yellow), and c* (chrominance: (a*2 + b*2 )1/2 ).

-When the B&W density plot is displayed, you can enter the incident lux level into a box in the Display area on the lower right of the Color/Tone window.
+When the B&W density plot is displayed, you can enter the incident lux level into a box in the Display area on the lower right of the Multicharts window.
 If the value is a positive number (not blank or zero) ISO Sensitivity will be calculated and displayed on the plot.

 B&W display for Q-13 grayscale stepchart